Koshinski Asset Management Inc. Buys 412 Shares of The Coca-Cola Company (NYSE:KO)

-Koshinski Asset Management Inc. increased its stake in shares of The Coca-Cola Company (NYSE:KO – Get Rating) by 1.1% during the 3rd quarter, Holdings Channel.com reports.
-The fund owned 37,958 shares of the company’s stock after purchasing an additional 412 shares during the quarter.
+Koshinski Asset Management Inc. increased its stake in The Coca-Cola Company (NYSE:KO – Get Rating) by 1.1% during the third quarter, according to its most recent filing with the Securities and Exchange Commission.
+The firm owned 37,958 shares of the company’s stock after purchasing an additional 412 shares during the quarter.
 Koshinski Asset Management Inc.’s holdings in Coca-Cola were worth $2,126,000 at the end of the most recent quarter.

-Several other hedge funds and other institutional investors have also recently bought and sold shares of the stock.
-Kingsview Wealth Management LLC bought a new stake in Coca-Cola in the 2nd quarter worth $3,565,000.
-Westwood Holdings Group Inc. increased its holdings in Coca-Cola by 6.1% during the 1st quarter.
-Westwood Holdings Group Inc. now owns 72,418 shares of the company’s stock valued at $4,490,000 after purchasing an additional 4,169 shares during the period.
-Chilton Capital Management LLC raised its position in Coca-Cola by 4.4% during the 2nd quarter.
-Chilton Capital Management LLC now owns 71,067 shares of the company’s stock valued at $4,471,000 after purchasing an additional 3,012 shares during the last quarter.
-Symmetry Partners LLC lifted its holdings in Coca-Cola by 112.0% in the 2nd quarter.
-Symmetry Partners LLC now owns 69,003 shares of the company’s stock worth $4,341,000 after buying an additional 36,447 shares during the period.
-Finally, Parkside Financial Bank & Trust lifted its holdings in Coca-Cola by 7.0% in the 1st quarter.
-Parkside Financial Bank & Trust now owns 6,724 shares of the company’s stock worth $418,000 after buying an additional 438 shares during the period.
-Institutional investors own 68.74% of the company’s stock.
+Several other institutional investors and hedge funds have also bought and sold shares of the company.
+TRUE Private Wealth Advisors lifted its position in shares of Coca-Cola by 1.0% during the 2nd quarter.
+TRUE Private Wealth Advisors now owns 16,296 shares of the company’s stock valued at $1,025,000 after buying an additional 157 shares during the last quarter.
+West Branch Capital LLC raised its stake in Coca-Cola by 0.7% in the 2nd quarter.
+West Branch Capital LLC now owns 23,425 shares of the company’s stock valued at $1,474,000 after acquiring an additional 160 shares during the period.
+Noesis Capital Mangement Corp lifted its holdings in Coca-Cola by 2.9% during the second quarter.
+Noesis Capital Mangement Corp now owns 5,905 shares of the company’s stock valued at $371,000 after purchasing an additional 164 shares during the last quarter.
+MPS Loria Financial Planners LLC boosted its position in Coca-Cola by 4.3% during the second quarter.
+MPS Loria Financial Planners LLC now owns 3,992 shares of the company’s stock worth $251,000 after purchasing an additional 165 shares during the period.
+Finally, D.B.
+Root & Company LLC increased its stake in shares of Coca-Cola by 0.5% in the second quarter.
+D.B.
+Root & Company LLC now owns 32,348 shares of the company’s stock worth $2,035,000 after purchasing an additional 166 shares in the last quarter.
+68.74% of the stock is owned by institutional investors.

 Coca-Cola Dividend Announcement

-The business also recently declared a quarterly dividend, which was paid on Thursday, December 15th.
-Stockholders of record on Thursday, December 1st were paid a $0.44 dividend.
+The business also recently disclosed a quarterly dividend, which was paid on Thursday, December 15th.
+Stockholders of record on Thursday, December 1st were paid a dividend of $0.44 per share.
 The ex-dividend date of this dividend was Wednesday, November 30th.
 This represents a $1.76 dividend on an annualized basis and a dividend yield of 2.76%.
-Coca-Cola’s dividend payout ratio is presently 76.86%.
+Coca-Cola’s dividend payout ratio (DPR) is currently 76.86%.

 About Coca-Cola